bas080/dotlocaldotbashrc/README.md

 - Creates a bash history that is a separate from the root bash history.
   - Makes it easier to keep and find commands that are related to that project.
   - Doesn't fill up the root bash history.
-- Inherits exported env variables of root process.
-- Does not inherit env variables of other `.local.bashrc` directories.
+- Does not inherit env variables of other `.local.bashrc` directories when jumping directories.

 ## Setup